During breast cancer treatment

 Even though addiction is not common overall among opioid users with cancer, a study of women undergoing mastectomy with reconstructive surgery as part of cancer treatment investigated use of opioids and sedative-hypnotic drugs.

-These women are at particularly high risk of becoming dependent on opioids following surgery, with about 13% of women who had not used an opioid for the year before surgery becoming a chronic user in the year following surgery.
-More than 6% of women became chronic users of sedative-hypnotic drugs.
+These women are at particularly high risk of becoming dependent on opioids following surgery.
+Among people who had not used an opioid before surgery, about 17% of those filling an opioid prescription after surgery became a chronic user in the year following surgery.
+More than 17% of women who filled a prescription for a sedative-hypnotic drug became chronic users of these drugs.
 The researchers recommend women work closely with the prescribing provider to attempt to minimize risk of dependence.64The ASCO Post Staff.
 SABCS 2020: Opioid and sedative-hypnotic use after mastectomy with reconstructive surgery.
 December 23, 2020.
 Viewed February 5, 2021; Cogan JC, Raghunathan RR et al. Persistent controlled substance use following mastectomy with reconstruction surgery.
 Publication Number: GS3-0.
 2020 San Antonio Breast Cancer Symposium®.
 Viewed February 5, 2021.

 Recovering from Surgery: Non-drug therapies that can reduce inflammation, pain, and opioid use related to cancer surgery are evaluated in this handbook.